-Within the Agile project management, various Frameworks are also used to develop or deliver a software product or service.
-Each Framework has its setup characteristics and terminology, but all of the frameworks are said some common principles and practices.
+Within Agile project management, various Frameworks are used to develop or deliver a software product or service.
+Each Framework has its setup characteristics and terminology, but all frameworks have some common principles and practices.

-Out of various agile frameworks, there are two most popular frameworks widely used by multiple organizations.
+Out of various agile frameworks, there are two most popular frameworks that multiple organizations widely use.
 That is scrum and kanban.

 Agile Scrum Methodology

-Scrum is one of the Agile Framework, which is used for software development.
-This Framework was created by Jeff Sutherland and Ken Schwaber (who were also part of the 17 individuals who cemented the Agile Manifesto).
+Scrum is one of the agile frameworks that is used for software development.
+This framework was created by Jeff Sutherland and Ken Schwaber (who were also among the 17 individuals who cemented the Agile Manifesto).

-The goal of scrum is to develop, Deliver, and complex product collaboration ability and iterative progress.
-Also, you may what distinguishes scrum from other agile methodologies?
-The answer to this is scrum has the roles, events, and artifacts.
+Scrum aims to develop, Deliver, and complex product collaboration ability and iterative progress.
+Also, you may know what distinguishes Scrum from other agile methodologies.
+The answer is that Scrum has roles, events, and artifacts.
 Here is what they are:

 Scrum Team Roles